PierfrancescoSoffritti/android-youtube-player/README.md

 Therefore if you want your app to keep playing even when the Activity/Fragment is paused/stopped, don't register it as a lifecycle observer and enable background playback for the view.
 But remember to manually call `YouTubePlayerView.release()` when the Activity/Fragment is destroyed.

-Remember that this behaviour is against [YouTube terms of service](https://developers.google.com/youtube/terms/api-services-terms-of-service), therefore if you decide to allow background playback you won't be able to publish your app on the Play Store.
+Remember that this behavior is against [YouTube terms of service](https://developers.google.com/youtube/terms/api-services-terms-of-service), therefore if you decide to allow background playback you won't be able to publish your app on the Play Store.

 Use this functionality only if you plan to build the app for personal use or if you plan to distribute it through different channels.